31 MAY - 1 JUNE 2021 • SOFITEL MELBOURNE

 Read more

 If you’ve worked in a Contact Centre, or know someone who does, you’d know the daily struggles they face.
-Staff with stiff targets, trying to get a `sale at any cost’, often ignoring the real needs of their customers.
+Staff with stiff targets, trying to get a ‘sale at any cost’, often ignoring the real needs of their customers.

 Yes.
 Well-defined procedures, good Knowledge Management, Telephony and Customer Relationship Management systems may exist.
-Yet, the `traditional’ approaches often create ‘micromanaged’ environments of frustrated leaders and staff.
+Yet, the ‘traditional’ approaches often create ‘micromanaged’ environments of frustrated leaders and staff.
 Most teams yearn for a better work culture, that could make it easier for them to provide a better Customer Xperience!

 In this engaging and thought-provoking presentation, Anand and David tell the story of the journey of the Student Advisory team at Open Universities Australia (OUA).
 They share how the team successfully transformed its culture by embedding an Agile mindset, which led to:

-- Continuous learning, unlearning, and adapting v/s traditional approaches.
+• Continuous learning, unlearning, and adapting v/s traditional approaches

-- Simplified sub-systems across recruitment, remuneration, IT projects, etc.
+• Simplified sub-systems across recruitment, remuneration, IT projects, etc.

-- Highly empowered leadership, team engagement and collaboration.
+• Highly empowered leadership, team engagement and collaboration

-- Improved Customer Experience, Employee Experience and Financial Results, turning around a 5-year decline into 3+ years of new student growth.
+• Improved Customer Experience, Employee Experience and Financial Results, turning around a 5-year decline into 3+ years of new student growth

 They had many challenges along the way (and still have a few!).
 But, the team has found a better WoW (Way of Working) and continues to raise the bar in their ongoing journey.
-As Anand shares his leadership vision and David shares his 360-degree experience of starting out as a Student Advisor, became a Team Leader and now is an amazing Agile Coach, we hope you’ll gain a few good ideas to help you in your own journey.
+As Anand shares his leadership vision and David shares his 360-degree experience of starting out as a Student Advisor, became a Team Leader and is now an amazing Agile Coach, we hope you’ll gain a few good ideas to help you in your own journey.

 Introduction to Machine Learning